zoobzio/astql/README.md

 - Math: ROUND, FLOOR, CEIL, ABS, POWER, SQRT

 ### Advanced Features
+- IN / NOT IN (with array parameters or subqueries)
-- Subqueries (IN, NOT IN, EXISTS, NOT EXISTS)
+- Subqueries (EXISTS, NOT EXISTS)
 - Nested subqueries (up to 3 levels)
 - GROUP BY and HAVING
 - ORDER BY with ASC/DESC